Desno365/Desno365.github.io/minecraft/portal2-mod/index.md

 ## Copyrights

-This work is licensed under the Creative Commons Attribution- NonCommercial 4.0 International License.
+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 To view a copy of this license, visit [http://creativecommo...nses/by-nc/4.0/](http://creativecommons.org/licenses/by-nc/4.0/) or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

 ---